 Wartime Cookbooks: Artifacts of Home Front Culture, Tools of Social Engineering, Narratives of Survival

 This next panel revealed that during wartime the public and private worlds merged.
 The kitchen was its own war front, where women fought battles with spoons and knives, rather than guns.
 While our popular culture is full of examples of Americans going without and suffering on the home front, the truth is that in the United States and in Canada, most citizens had enough to eat.
 Furthermore, Ian Mosby demonstrated that while wartime rationing certainly impacted the middle and upper classes, it actually improved the diets of working class Canadians.

-And finally, my friend, Diana Garvin discussed ricetarri (pamphlet cookbooks) in Fascist Italy.
+And finally, Diana Garvin discussed ricetarri (pamphlet cookbooks) in Fascist Italy.
 Featuring triumphant patriotic imagery on their covers, these pamphlets often included multiple versions of the same recipe—for example, oatmeal balls (the saddest substitute for gnocchi one can imagine) that differed only in size, from small to medium to large.
 Featuring recipes undesirable to eat and distributed to mostly illiterate Italian housewives, Diana argues that these Italian recipe pamphlets served as a “culinary Trojan horse” for the political ideals of Italian Fascism.

 Notably, while in past wartimes Americans were encouraged to go without, the opposite has been recommended in recent years.
 Americans are currently encouraged to consume in order to support the war effort, to literally feed the economy.